bluegreen-labs/phenocam_installation_tool_v2_dev/README.md

 ## Installation

-This software is provided under a perpetual license to the PhenoCam US network and its users in its basic form.
+This software is a collaboration between BlueGreen Labs (bv) and the PhenoCam US network.
+A perpetual license is granted to the PhenoCam US network and its users, in its basic form.
 All other users, and use cases, require permission from BlueGreen labs (BV).

 > [!warning]
 > The default password on the Stardot cameras is INSECURE.
 Connecting any camera to an open network, without a firewall, will result in your camera being hacked (with estimated times to infection < 30 min).